One-Stop Wizard to Copy Boot Drive to New Drive or SSD(Bootable)

 Copy Boot Drive to Another Drive

-It's disappointed that Windows does not have a disk clone software to copy boot drive to another drive, whether HDD or SSD.
+But it is disappointing that Windows does not have such software.
 Reinstalling Windows is complicated and time-consuming, and most users don't want to spend time on it.
 Indeed, this is something we often avoid doing.
-So, how to move boot drive to another drive without reinstalling Windows?
+Here recommend you use 3rd-party software - AOMEI Backupper and show you a complete guide as follows.

 AOMEI Backupper